I’m often asked: how do you write so much; how have you managed to publish so many books; how do you do what you do?

 Timelines … what are yours?

-Does all go smoothly as you progress?
+Does it all go smoothly as you progress?
 Or perfectly?
 Nope—there are mistakes and a few stumbles along the way.
-But I persisted.
+Persistence and Patience and Vision move you forward.
 And think about it.
 If you’ve ever had an infant in your midst, he or she is a master the stumble.
 Moving from a crawling infant to standing to a stumbling and falling walker to a true master at zipping around on two chubby little feet is a marvel to behold.
+Plus giggles and smiles.

 What are your timelines for your writing; your publishing; your marketing; you’re what?